Andhra Pradesh: Services

-Trade, hotels & restaurants registered the highest growth rate of 16.64%, while public administration, the lowest growth rate of 4.24% for the year 2022–23 at constant 2011–12 prices among the services category.
-The state is ranked third in domestic tourist footfalls for the year 2021, with 93.2 million domestic tourists, which amounts to 13.8% of all domestic tourists in India.
-A major share of the tourists visit temples in Tirupati, Vijayawada, and Srisailam.
-The value of information technology exports from the state in 2021–22 was ₹926 crore, which is 0.14% of the IT exports from India.
-Exports have remained below 0.2% in the past five years.
+Trade, hotels and restaurants, public administration, and information technology formed the major services category.
+In 2021-22, the information technology exports from the state was valued at ₹9.26 billion, about 0.14% of the IT exports from India.
+The state is ranked third in domestic tourist footfalls for the year 2021, with 93.2 million domestic tourists, amounting to 13.8% of all domestic tourists in India.
+A major share of the tourists visited Visakhapatnam and temples in Tirupati, Vijayawada, and Srisailam.